wurthless-elektroniks/smc360/docs/ipc.md

 - If the RTC wakeup alarm was set before calling this command, it will be disabled, and you will need to set the alarm again to re-enable it.

-### 0x88 - Set fans
+### 0x88 - Set thermal modes

 Inputs:

 0. Command `0x88`
-1. Bit field. bit 0 = TODO, bit 1 = force fans to run at full speed
+1. Bit field. bit 0 = TODO, bit 1 = force thermal protection mode

+When forcing thermal protection mode, the SMC will run the fans at full speed for 5 seconds, then the system will power down with RRoD 0030 displayed on the front panel.

 ### 0x89 - Set fan 1 target speed override